spcourse/sp2/10 Complexity/tuples/10 tuples.md

 more elements.
 This what it means to be immutable; it *cannot be mutated* or changed at all.

-All of this might seem like a lot of restrictions, and thus a tuple can just do less than a list, but being immutable has some advantages too.
+With all these restrictions, it might seem like a tuple just does a lot less then a list, but immutability also has some advantages.

-One of the most common ways a tuple is used, is to have a function return multiple values.
+One of the most common ways a tuple is used, is returning multiple values from a function.

 	>>> def find_max_index(l):
 	...     max_ind = 0